 Two of the best viewpoints for enjoying Hunza Valley are Eagles Nest and Baltit Fort.

 Baltit Fort is not only good for views but has an interesting history.
 This fairy-tale-like fort was built in the 8th Century BC on top of a hill overlooking Karimabad.
-You can get guided tours inside the fort where you can learn about its history and get a glimpse of how they used to live.
+You can get guided tours inside the fort, where you can learn about its history and glimpse how they used to live.

 To visit Baltit fort you will need to walk up a steep hill for 10-15 minutes where there are some stores along the way.
 I recommend visiting these afterward to buy souvenirs in Pakistan.
-You can get excellent quality gemstones and real Ibex scarfs.
+You can get excellent quality gemstones and natural Ibex scarves.

-Undoubtedly one of the most beautiful places to visit in Pakistan, Attabad Lake should be high on your list.
+Undoubtedly one of the top places to visit in Pakistan, Attabad Lake should be high on your list.
 This turquoise-hued Lake in Hunza Valley was created after a massive landslide in 2010.
 Although the landslide created a lot of destruction at the time, what got left behind is beautiful.

-At the dock, you can rent jet-skis or take a boat tour to explore around the lake.
+At the dock, you can rent jet skis or take a boat tour to explore the lake.